pyvista/pyvista/doc/getting-started/connections.rst

 * pymapdl_: Pythonic interface to Ansys MAPDL.
 * pyprocar_: A Python library for electronic structure pre/post-processing.
 * AeroSandbox_: Plug-and-play analysis tools for aerodynamics, propulsion, structures, trajectory design, and much more.
-* Ptera_: Software for nalyzing flapping-wing flight.
+* Ptera_: Software for analyzing flapping-wing flight.

 Geosciences